-We are not aware of any recently approved or proposed developments in the vicinity that may affect flood risk to Yelford.
-We continue to work with WODC to ensure that flood risk is considered at every stage in the planning process.
+We are not aware of any recently approved or proposed developments in the vicinity that may effect flood risk to Curbridge.
+We continue to work with W.O.D.C. to ensure that flood risk is considered at every stage in the planning process.

-We are also working with WODC to produce their strategic flood risk assessment (SFRA).
-The purpose of an SFRA is to identify areas within a development plan that are at risk of flooding and to avoid these areas for land allocations using the risk based approach as advised in PPS25.
+We are also working with W.O.D.C. to produce their strategic flood risk assessment (SFRA).
+The purpose of an SFRA is to identify areas within a development plan that are at risk of flooding and make objective judgements on land allocations using a risk based approach as advised in PPS25.